By Rick Becker 28 April 2021

 “Sanctify them in the truth; your word is truth.”
 John 17:17.

-A main reason why people are deceived is because they don’t know what scripture teaches.
-By studying the word of God, we are able to identify error, which will protect us from being deceived in the future by those who twist the scriptures.
+A main reason why people are deceived is that they don’t know what scripture teaches.
+By studying the word of God, we can identify errors, which will protect us from being deceived in the future by those who twist the scriptures.
 Paul warned the Ephesian elders about wolves in the church: “I know that after my departure fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw away the disciples after them.
 Therefore be alert, remembering that for three years I did not cease night or day to admonish every one with tears.”
 Acts 20:29-31.

 Paul does not leave the elders without the means to protect themselves from deception: “And now I commend you to God and to the word of his grace, which is able to build you up and to give you the inheritance among all those who are sanctified” Acts 20:32.